 Aperture refers to an adjustable opening in your camera lens that is able to limit the amount of light passing through the lens and hitting the camera sensor.
 Just think of it like your eyes.
 When you open your eyes, light enters through your cornea, and is bent through the pupil, which is a round opening in the center of the iris.
 The iris and pupil works exactly like the aperture of a camera, controlling the amount of light being emitted.

 To control your camera’s aperture, switch your camera mode to aperture priority.
-In this mode, you are able to manually control your camera’s aperture.
+In this mode, you are able to manually control aperture.
 The camera will change the shutter speed automatically to match the aperture that you had selected to create a picture that is properly exposed when the shutter release button is clicked.

 Aperture is measured in F-stops.
 The lower the F-stop (e.g. f/2.8), the wider the opening of the aperture.
 While the higher the F-stop (e.g. f/22), the smaller the opening of the aperture.
 This concept can be confusing for beginners to understand as it is counter intuitive.
 However, it should not be too hard to understand once we know exactly what aperture is and how it affects the outcome of your pictures.

-When the aperture is wide open (e.g. f/2.8), more light will enter through the camera’s lens, therefore, less time is required for proper exposure which meant faster shutter speeds.
-Wide aperture will also cause a shallow depth of field in your picture, where the foreground and background of your picture is blurred except for the subject which you are focusing on.
+When the aperture is wide open (e.g. f/2.8), more light will enter through the camera’s lens, therefore, less time is required for proper exposure which means faster shutter speeds.
+Wide aperture will also cause a shallow depth of field in your picture, where the foreground and background of your picture are blurred except for the subject which you are focusing on.
 However, the opposite applies when the aperture is small.

-When the aperture is small (e.g. f/22), less light will enter through the camera’s lens, therefore, more time is required for proper exposure which meant slower shutter speeds.
+When the aperture is small (e.g. f/22), less light will enter through the camera’s lens, therefore, more time is required for proper exposure which means slower shutter speeds.
 Small aperture will also cause a deep depth of field in your picture, where everything in the picture is in focus.

-Small aperture (e.g. f/22) is useful for taking pictures in good light conditions as there is more than enough light that will enter and hit the camera’s sensor.
+Small aperture (e.g. f/22) is useful for taking pictures in good light conditions, as there is more than enough light that will enter and hit the camera’s sensor.
 It allows you to use slower shutter speeds which can be used to give your subjects a motion effect in your picture.
 Remember the running dog example?
-We can use slower shutter speed to create a motion effect of the dog, running in your picture, bringing your picture to live.
+We can use slower shutter speed to create a motion effect of the dog, running in your picture, bringing your picture to life.